Characteristic classes as complete obstructions

-In this section we prove that the sequence of Proposition \ref{characteristicsequence} is exact. \begin{teorema} Let $X$ be a nice pointed space, $G$ a nice topological group, $E$ a pointed $G$-bundle over $X$ and $A$ a nice abelian topological group.
+In this section we prove that the sequence above is exact and can be extended to be a long exact sequence. \begin{prop} Let $X$ be a countable CW-complex pointed in a vertex, $G$ a countable CW-group, $E$ a pointed $G$-bundle over $X$ and $A$ an abelian countable CW-group.
 There is an exact sequence of abelian groups

-\end{teorema} We need a preliminary lemma. \begin{lem} Let $X$ be a CW-complex pointed in a vertex, $G$ a nice topological group, $E$ a pointed $G$-bundle over $X$ and $A$ a nice abelian topological group.
-Every $a$-equivariant pointed morphism $\psi:E\to A$ with $a\equiv_\star e_A:G\to A$ admits an ik-decomposition

-\end{lem} In the proof, if $\psi:E\to A$ is a map of bundles, we denote by $\psi^{-1}:E\to A$ the map obtained by inverting pointwise in $A$ the map $\psi$. \begin{proof}[Proof of Lemma \ref{decomposition}] We first fix a $G$-equivariant pointed map $T:E\to EG$, that induces a classifying map $t:X\to BG$.
+\end{prop} We need a preliminary lemma. \begin{lem} Let $X$ be a CW-complex pointed in a vertex, $G$ a countable CW-group, $E$ a pointed $G$-bundle over $X$ and $A$ an abelian countable CW-group.
+Every $a$-equivariant pointed morphism $\psi\colon E\to A$ such that $a\equiv_* e_A\colon G\to A$ admits a UP-decomposition. \end{lem} In the proof, if $\psi\colon E\to A$ is a map of bundles, we denote by $\psi^{-1}\colon E\to A$ the map obtained by inverting pointwise in $A$ the map $\psi$. \begin{proof}[Proof of Lemma \ref{decomposition}] We first fix a $G$-equivariant pointed map $T\colon E\to \tilde EG$, that induces a classifying map $t\colon X\to \tilde BG$.
 In particular there is a commutative diagram